 “So you don’t ever want to have sex with me,” she said, speaking as plainly as she thought the situation warranted.
 “Are you going to have sex with other people?
-Are you gay?” she asked, recalling her first impression.
+Are you gay?” she asked.

 “Why would you think that?
 No, I am a straight man who has gone without sex for various lengths of time in the past.
 I’m capable of doing it again.
 Are you?”

 “Yes.”
 Duh.
 She was having a baby without having had sex, wasn’t she?